dgl1797/MoeLia/README.md

 ## Getting Started

-Actually the project is available to use only Julia Pkg or through git.
+Actually the project is available to be used only via Julia Pkg or Git.

 [github repository](https://github.com/dgl1797/MoeLia.git)